hapax/hapax.github.io/assets/chandra.md

 analogue of the Chandrasekhar limit for neutron stars is called the [Tolman-Oppenheimer-Volkoff (TOV) limit](https://en.wikipedia.org/wiki/Tolman%E2%80%93Oppenheimer%E2%80%93Volkoff_limit), mainly based on numerical simulations.
-These simulations suggest that nuclear repulsion is roughly the same size as neutron degeneracy, with
+These simulations suggest that nuclear repulsion is comparable in strength to neutron degeneracy, with

 $$
 M_\text{TOV} \approx 2.17 \, M_\odot.
 $$

-Thus, our naive guess is only $30\%$ off the best known bound on the maximum mass of a neutron star!
+Our naive guess is only off by $30\%$!
-In the land of order-of-magnitude approximation, this is very close.

 ## 4. Conclusion<a id="sec-4" name="sec-4"></a>